ifelsemaybe/calorie-macro-tracker/README.md

 ![image 6](/img/image_6.png)

 When tracking the meal, you have 2 options: 1-changing the meal proportion (cmp), and 2-changing ingredient proportion (cip).
 I mainly use the first option when you have a meal such as a stew or soup, where you know the total weight of your meal, and then you measure out the weight of one serving which you would input into the cmp.
-The second option is usefull when wanting to change individual ingredients inside of your meal.
+The second option is useful when wanting to change individual ingredients inside of your meal.

 - Storing Data

 ![image 7](/img/image_7.png)

 Once you've exited out the tracking mode, the app will ask you where you want to store the values you've just tracked.
 You have three options here: breakfast, lunch, dinner, or you can also input "e", to not store them anywhere.
-This uses serialization, so once they have benn stored to a particular time period, even if the application is closed, the values will be remembered.
+This uses serialization, so once they have been stored to a particular time period, even if the application is closed, the values will be remembered.

 If you are tracking values into breakfast, for the first time, it will ask for your weight.
 If you are tracking values into dinner, it will ask if you want to log them, whereby if you do, all three time periods get reset to 0 items tracked, symbolizing the end of tracking for that particular day.